Dakhchich12/bf-bloodeffect/README.md

 3. Adjust config You will find it inside file `client.lua` to your server's needs.

 ***
-created by ❤️ with dakhchich
+Created with ❤️ by Dakhchich